encore-similarity/encore/README.md

 designed as a Python 2.6 (or any higher 2.X version) library.
 The user may also use some of the library files as scripts that accept command line arguments.
-Usually, the help text included for each script (obtained running “python encore/script.py -h”) is self-explanatory.
+Usually, the help text included for each script (obtained running "python encore/script.py -h") is self-explanatory.
 Examples are also available on how ENCORE may be used to calculate the similarity measures on a number of ensembles.